vegaprotocol/documentation/versioned_docs/version-v0.71/tutorials/using-data-sources.md

 You will be able to see this data by querying the API for `OracleData`.
 In the API response you will be able to check which markets had filters that matched this data.

 ### Querying the data
-The [Oracle Data list REST endpoint](../api/rest/data-v2/trading-data-service-list-oracle-data) shows previous data submissions, which can be useful for confirming that data submission was sucessful, and/or determining the fields that a market's oracle spec requires.
+The [Oracle Data list REST endpoint](../api/rest/data-v2/trading-data-service-list-oracle-data) shows previous data submissions, which can be useful for confirming that data submission was sucessful, and/or determining the fields that a market's data source spec requires.

 ## JSON signed message data
 [JSON ↗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) messages are a simpler, more configurable alternative to Open Oracle data.
 They can be totally custom objects, as long as they are valid JSON.
 As they are not attested by any off-chain source in the way that Open Oracle messages are, and so it's generally advisable to check for an Open Oracle price source before choosing JSON data.
 The Vega key that signs the message will be referred to as the source for the data.